manusv84/find-close-metetorite/README.md

 # find-close-metetorite
 A demo project that uses Python and NASA data to find the closest meteorite location from given point

+# Running

+This Project requires Python 3  and the requests package

+'python3 find_meteor.py'